Last updated: 13 March 2023

 What to do if you think you have gsi-family domains

 If you still have one of these domains and it still works for email, start rejecting inbound email.
 You can also choose to include a bounce-back message giving senders the correct address.
-It will be removed at the end of March, so it would be good to give anyone still using it some notice.
+It will be removed at the beginning of April so it would be good to give anyone still using it some notice.

 You should also check public facing websites or documentation for mentions of gsi-family domains and remove them.

-If you still have one of these domains and you think you will need it beyond the end of March 2023, get in touch with us now at email@example.com so we can work out a solution.
+If you have a domain you think you will need beyond the beginning of April, get in touch with us now at firstname.lastname@example.org so we can work out a solution.